AsilHQ/DesignResourcesKit/README.md

-# DesignResourcesKit
+# KahfDesignResourcesKit

 ## What is it?
-`DesignResourcesKit` is a narrowly scoped Swift package containing the implementation of design system elements for iOS and macOS apps.
+`KahfDesignResourcesKit` is a narrowly scoped Swift package containing the implementation of design system elements for iOS and macOS apps.
 This currently only includes colors and typography.
 See the full documentation here: https://app.asana.com/0/1202500774821704/1204423793264693/f

 ## Making changes